googlecloudrobotics/core/docs/quickstart.md

     bash ./run-install.sh $PROJECT_ID
     ```

-The install script created a Kubernetes cluster using Google Kubernetes Engine and used Helm to install the Cloud Robotics Core components.
+The install script created a Kubernetes cluster using Google Kubernetes Engine
+and used [Synk][synk] to install the Cloud Robotics Core component helm charts.
 You can browse these components on the [Workloads dashboard][workloads].
 Alternatively, you can list them from the console on your workstation: